-How many repressed computer programmer wanted to be cool punk rock n’ roll stars?
-They desired this role, at the expense of imagining a future where both anime-futurism and dirty ghettoism is abundant?
+How many repressed computer programmers wanted to be cool punk rock n’ roll stars?
+They desired this role, at the expense of imagining a future where both anime-futurism and dirty ghettoism are abundant.

 We should consider William Gibson as a con artist working with the Silicon Valley elite.
 His love for Japanese society is dated and irrational.
-The values of cyberpunk does not benefit electronic musicians or intellects alike.
-A celebrity being dubbed as a “pioneer” leads towards suspicion.
+The values of cyberpunk do not benefit electronic musicians or intellects alike.
+A celebrity being dubbed as a “pioneer” leads to suspicion.
 Gibson is praised as a spokesman, not as an intellect.
 A poster child for subcultural distraction.

-Jacques Ellul wrote about the impact of technology upon society through academic commentary.
-His writing is often regurgitated by both luddites and transhumanists alike.
-A theme in Ellul’s work, is that technology often enslaves us, and we never have the power to regulate it.
-In fact, controversial intellects like Timothy Morton argue that we must respect “object-oriented ontology,” and that “nonhuman” objects have souls!
+Jacques Ellul wrote about the impact of technology on society through academic commentary.
+His writing is often regurgitated by both Luddites and transhumanists alike.
+A theme in Ellul’s work is that technology often enslaves us, and we never have the power to regulate it.
+Controversial intellects like Timothy Morton argue that we must respect “object-oriented ontology,” and that “nonhuman” objects have souls!
 While I agree with Ellul, I believe Gibson would side with Morton, on the issue that objects dictate the will of humanity.

-For example, the popular K-Drama Replay 1988 is a nostalgic trip of Korea in the late 1980s.
-The drama is one the highest rating shows in Korean cable television history.
-But what made the show successful was not about it’s melancholy story, but rather, the nostalgia wrapped up around commercial products, aesthetics and technology of 1988.
-The drama has a focus on the objects that cater around a group of teenagers.
-Obsolete traditions, like writing in a “diary,” filming with a VHS camera, looking up stores in a phone book, all have an impact upon Korean society.
+For example, the popular K-Drama Replay 1988 is a nostalgic trip to Korea in the late 1980s.
+The drama is one of the highest-rating shows in Korean cable television history.
+But what made the show successful was not about its melancholy story, but rather, the nostalgia wrapped up around commercial products, aesthetics, and technology of 1988.
+The drama focuses on the objects that cater to a group of teenagers.
+Obsolete traditions, like writing in a “diary,” filming with a VHS camera, and looking up stores in a phone book, all have an impact on Korean society.
 This is even more interesting, as it contradicts the premise of Neuromancer that Japanese society rules the 1980s.
-However, the neglected and shun controversial state of Korea is just as powerful and culturally significant as Japan in 1988.
-Replay 1988 was released in 2015, three decades after the cyperpunk fad, and yet gives us incite into a culture and aesthetic Americans were ignorant of.
+However, the neglected and shunned controversial state of Korea is just as powerful and culturally significant as Japan in 1988.
+Replay 1988 was released in 2015, three decades after the cyberpunk fad, and yet gives us insight into a culture and aesthetic Americans were ignorant of.
 Gibson arrogantly claims that “Japan was already ‘cyberpunk’ before my writing,” but I am very doubtful that the Japanese read Neuromancer or found a single, liberal American man powerful enough to create the Heisei period.
-In fact, Neuromancer was written at the end of the Shōwa period, a “fascist” and violent period, which many Japanese secretly hold dear to themselves.
+Neuromancer was written at the end of the Shōwa period, a “fascist” and violent period, which many Japanese secretly hold dear to themselves.
 The Japanese government still ignores talking about issues like Korean “comfort women” and its imperial intentions to rule China.
 Korean, on the other hand, is presented as the innocent bystander as Gibson enjoys the accelerating capitalism of Japan.

-As to prove Gibson’s obsession of object-oriented ontology, Gibson wrote Neuromancer on a 1927 olive-green Hermes portable typewriter.
-Ironic, considering he is writing about the future on obsolete technology.
+To prove Gibson’s obsession with object-oriented ontology, Gibson wrote Neuromancer on a 1927 olive-green Hermes portable typewriter.
+Ironic, considering he is writing about the future of obsolete technology.
 Neuromancer celebrates the fact that subcultures will arise with overabundant technology, that we rely exclusively on computers, “icebreakers,” cybernetic upgrades, and abstract, non-scientific virtual reality spaces implemented by MMORPGs.
 He also advocates the arrogant cuckoldry that Japan will be the globalized power celebrating the death of white America’s regime.
 All of this is nothing more than sorrow expressed by the white bourgeoisie, who survived the middle-class suburbia project of the 1950s.
 Gibson might believe this American monoculture is “problematic.”